dea6cat/TaskMaster/README.md

 # get_it_done

-This app is mainly for you to track the funtamental things you most do during your day, week or months
+This app is mainly for tracking  things you most do during your day, week or months, it will be release soon first as a installable APK and later as a full fleshed App on the Playstore.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Flutter application.

 A few resources to get you started if this is your first Flutter project: